delcypher/phd-imperial-website/README.md

 Installing Hyde is pretty easy although it doesn't seem to work right with Python 3 right now.

 ```
-$ pip2 install hyde # pip2 is the version of pip for python 2.x
+$ pip2 install hyde
 ```

+Note `pip2` is pip for python 2.x .
+If you don't have python 3 on your system that command will probably just be `pip`.

 Doing development
 -----------------